feathersui/feathersui-starling/documentation/help/markdown/panel.md

 ### Paging

-Set the [`snapToPages`](../api-reference/feathers/controls/Scroller.html#snapToPages) property to true to make the panel snap to the nearest full page.
+Set the [`snapToPages`](../api-reference/feathers/controls/Scroller.html#snapToPages) property to true to make the scroll position snap to the nearest full page.
 A page is defined as a multiple of the view ports width or height.
 If the view port is 100 pixels wide, then the first horizontal page starts at 0 pixels, the second at 100, and the third at 200.

 The [`pageWidth`](../api-reference/feathers/controls/Scroller.html#pageWidth) and [`pageHeight`](../api-reference/feathers/controls/Scroller.html#pageHeight) properties may be used to customize the size of a page.
 Rather than using the full view port width or height, any pixel value may be specified for page snapping.